brightfence/000/README.md

 Congratulations on completing class zero!
 We hope you enjoyed the class and are looking forward to continuing your lessons.
 There are two paths you can take to continue your education: **on your own** or **with Brightfence**.
 We'll go through both options below.

-Hold CMD (Mac) or CTRL (Windows) to click a link open in a new window.
+Tip: Hold CMD (Mac) or CTRL (Windows) to click open a link in a new window.

 # Option 1: On Your Own